SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/05-Summary.md

 # In the next lesson, we will learn:

-- Advanced queries.
+- JPQL syntax

-- **Spring data** translates methods to generates SQL queries.
+- Inheriting Repositories

-- How to write custom queries.
+- How to properly expose information about our entities

-- JPQL syntax.
+- What is Auto-Mapper

-- Repositories and inheritance.
+- How to use Auto-Mapper

 [/slide]